AmyTheCute/The-Doot-Changer/readme.md

 my doot changer 2.0 is in the works, it's going well.
 I probably will at least ad the motion system as an addon here, it's much better than the stock one. plus it frees up the space lost to the docks

+feel free to message me at https://twitter.com/AmyTheBun to ask anything